tasneemi70/TouristApp/README.md

 #Features List:

 - Feature 1 App can brows places of city
-- Feature 2 User can share Photo and description for the place
 - Feature 3 User can search for places and find location
 - Feature 4 User can know the weather of the city
 - Feature 5 User can add place to list and can delete
 - Feature 6 User can Change the App Language (Arabic & English).
 - Feature 7 User can share the App with friends.
 - Feature 7 user can watch video for places
+- Feature 7 user can show the location for places
+- Feature 7 user can write comment to the place

 # Structure: